 When you first hear that you need a title bond backed by a surety bond, you’ll naturally want to know next, “What does this mean?”.
 A surety means that the company issuing the bond to you will take on your liability to another party if you fail to fulfill your legal obligations surrounding ownership of the asset.

-For the purposes of this article, is a contract established between you, the bond issuing company, and usually the state DMV, that promises payment by the bonding company should another owner step forward with evidence that the asset is theirs and not yours.
+For the purposes of this article, it is a contract established between you, the bond issuing company, and usually, the state DMV, that promises payment by the bonding company should another owner step forward with evidence that the asset is theirs and not yours.
 The rightful owner can file a claim on the surety, and the bond issuing company will be obliged to pay on the claim if it is found to be valid.
 You must then repay the company the full value of the bond.

 Do I need one?